PR Strategies for Effective Branding

 If everything OK with your pre-testing stage, you may go for full fledged implementation of your campaign.
 In case, there is some problem, you have to go through redefining each aspect of your campaign.
 You may need to redesign your plan again and again till an achievement has not been assured.
 Even after you have achieved your desired goal you should reevaluate the campaign, strategy and result at certain interval.
 Please note that no strategy is permanent, but PR campaign is an inevitable continuous requirement for any business or organization.

-Many people believe that PR has little relation with brand image.
+Some people believe that PR has little relation with brand image.
 They assume that branding is an aspect of marketing.
 But that is a pure myth.
-In fact, the ultimate goal of any PR campaign is gaining brand loyalty, which gradually builds a brand image.
+In fact, the ultimate goal of any PR campaign is gaining brand loyalty that gradually helps businesses building strong brand influence.